 Slavery, Cowry Shells and Other History Lessons at the Curacao Maritime Museum

-I picked up my new knowledge of cowries at the Curacao Maritime Museum, one of a handful of modest curators of Curacao’s history scattered about the downtown Willemstad area.
-There’s a pretty neat little collection of seafaring artifacts there, along with scale models of old vessels, classic photos, charts and documents highlighting more than 500 years of the island’s maritime history, including, of course, the era of slavery.
+The Curacao Maritime Museum is one of a handful of modest curators of Curacao’s history scattered about the downtown Willemstad area.
+You’ll find a pretty neat little collection of seafaring artifacts there.
+Scale models of old vessels, classic photos, charts and documents all highlight 500+ years of maritime history.
+This, of course, includes the era of slavery.

 Now, if you don’t know Curacao’s history, but you do know it’s ridiculously arid, then you’re probably wondering what, if any, connection could this island have with slavery?
 I mean, Colonial Spanish settlers did lump Curacao in with Bonaire and Aruba under the title islas inutiles (useless islands) because it was virtually impossible to grow crops… There couldn’t have been any plantations, right?